kshirley/ShearerBot/README.md

           = 1.385.
 </pre>

-The variance is simply E(points squared) - E(points) = 4.24 points, for a standard deviation of 2.06 points for this prediction.
+The variance is simply E(points squared) - E(points)^2 = 4.24 points, for a standard deviation of 2.06 points for this prediction.

 Now, keep in mind this calculation is only for the prediction of Watford 2, Crystal Palace 0.
-We need to compute the expected number of points earned for every possible (or at least every non-zero estimated probability) score, and then choose the maximum as our prediction for the week.
+We need to compute the expected number of points earned for every possible (or at least every non-zero estimated probability) score, and then choose the maximum as our prediction for this match.

-Here is the data frame summarizing the expected number of points (and standard deviations) for every possible score with a non-zero estimated probability (according to betfair, at least).
-This is computed for each game of a given week by the 'make.pick()' function.
+Here is the data frame summarizing the expected number of points (and standard deviations) for every possible score with a non-zero estimated probability (according to betfair, at least) for the Watford-Palace match.
+This is computed for each game of a given week by the `make.pick()` function.

 <pre>
 $n